14

 Based on Cape Town

-Fly from the UK to Cape Town for an overnight stay before boarding the elegant Norwegian Dawn for this fantastic 12 night itinerary that sails you to 3 ports in South Africa, on to Madagascar, then Reunion Island and you will disembark in Mauritius after an overnight in port giving you the chance to check out this beautiful Island. (why not extend your holiday with few days in Mauritius?
+Fly from the UK to Cape Town and enjoy a 2-night stay before boarding the elegant Norwegian Dawn for this fantastic 12-night itinerary that sails you to 3 ports in South Africa, on to Madagascar, then Reunion Island.
+You will disembark in Mauritius after an overnight in port giving you the chance to check out this beautiful Island. (and why not extend your holiday with a few days in Mauritius?
 Please enquire at time of booking).

 Day Port of Call Summary Arrival Time Departure Time